-Apache Pig Advantages and Disadvantages – 2018
+Apache Pig Advantages and Disadvantages – Must know for 2019

 1. Apache Pig Pros and Cons

 As we all know, we use Apache Pig to analyze large sets of data, as well as to represent them as data flows.
 However, Pig attains many more advantages in it.
 In the same place, there are some disadvantages also.
-So, in this article of “Pig Advantages and Disadvantages”, we will discuss all advantages as well as disadvantages of Apache Pig in detail.
+So, in this article “Pig Advantages and Disadvantages”, we will discuss all the advantages as well as disadvantages of Apache Pig in detail.

 2. What is Apache Pig?